Xotl/Smash-League/RANKING-template.md

 {{ranking_bullets}}

+Unranked players and players that have 0 points will start with this score:
+{{unranked_score}}

 ## In progress this week *{{inprogress_last_updated}}*
 This section shows the progress of the week.
 Every sunday the below categories will be reseted and the Ranking will get updated.